 Anthropology typically brings a global perspective by focusing on societies and culture worldwide, while sociology typically focuses on the complexities and inequalities of modern life in western societies.
 Anthropology's strength has been in-depth understanding of cultures through fieldwork, while sociology captures a macro perspective through large-scale survey and quantitative analysis.
 Through our integrated degree program, you gain the global perspective, the macro vision, and an appreciation for both rich insights and quantitative overview.
 You benefit from examining the common scholarly roots of sociology and anthropology, as well as their creative differences, ultimately gaining a synergistic set of perspectives and skills.

 After a firm grounding in the theories and research skills that characterize our disciplines, you choose a track specialization, to deepen your understanding and analysis of social and cultural complexity and diversity.
-You can choose to specialize in one of the disciplines (Archaeology, Cultural Anthropology, Sociology, or Urban Studies), or you can pull together courses from those different disciplines to build expertise in different themes or topics of your choice (such as health and culture; immigration and refugees; gender and sexuality; or war, terror, and disaster).
+You can choose to specialize in one of the disciplines (Archaeology, Cultural Anthropology, or Sociology), or you can pull together courses from those different disciplines to build expertise in different themes or topics of your choice (such as health and culture; immigration and refugees; gender and sexuality; urban studies; or war, terror, and disaster).
 See more about the track specialization options here.

 Our degree prepares you for leadership roles in an increasingly diverse and global society.
 You gain sets of knowledge, research skills, and perspectives that enable you to pursue a wide range of career options in the United States and abroad.
 Our Bachelor of Science (B.S.) degree is intensive and rigorous, since you take half of your undergraduate credits in the major (as compared with B.A. degrees offered at most colleges and universities, which only require one-quarter of credits to be in the major).
 This intensive education, the technological orientation of Rochester Institute of Technology, and our emphasis on hands-on learning give you a competitive advantage in the workplace.
 See more on Careers Opportunities here.